-For vegetation detection the sensing system being used is based on an array of ultrasonic sensors that are capable of detecting vegetation.
-For this study, one array of 6 sensors for orchard characterization are mounted on a vertical mast.
-The distance between the sensors is 50 cm for orchard characterization enough to not have interferences between the sensors.
-With this configuration the system can detect 3 m of height of vegetation in the case of orchard sprayer.
+For vegetation detection the sensing system we developed is based on an array of ultrasonic sensors that are capable of detecting canopy vegetation.
+For this study, one array of 6 sensors for orchard characterization was mounted on a vertical mast.
+The distance between the sensors is 27 inches for orchard characterization, enough space to ensure that we don't have interference between the sensors.
+With this configuration the system can detect 10 foot trees in the case of the orchard sprayer.

 The sensors send signals to a control board that in turn selects the correct number of nozzle blocks/manifolds.
 The nozzles can then emit spray according to the tree canopy.
 The sensors/controller is also able to position the actuator and then control the position of the louvre.
-These functions will be tested in the field for better air and liquid adjustment.
+These functions were tested in the field in 2013 to study better air and liquid adjustment.
 Every one of these functions is related to the increment or decrement the quantity of air that the system will apply depending on the Tree Row Volume detected by the sensors.
+Results of the 2013 season trials will be presented at the Fruit and Vegetable Expo, Syracuse, 2014.